 Choosing a qualified gastroenterologist to perform a colonoscopy, a potentially life-saving procedure, is just as important as scheduling the appointment itself.
-What do you need to know when selecting from a group of gastroenterologists who seem equally skilled and competent?
-There is one question that takes precedence among all others: “What is your adenoma detection rate?”
+What do you need to know to select from a group of gastroenterologists who seem equally skilled and competent?
+Here are important questions to ask before scheduling your colonoscopy:

 The most important question to ask a gastroenterologist is “What is your adenoma detection rate?”
 Adenomas are precancerous polyps that a gastroenterologist will identify and remove during a colonoscopy.
 Removing these pre-malignant polyps (adenomas) significantly reduces the likelihood that a patient will develop colon cancer.

 Adenoma detection rate (ADR) is the percentage of patients undergoing a colonoscopy who have one or more adenomas detected by the doctor.
 A higher ADR means the doctor has located and removed precancerous colon polyps from a greater percentage of patients.

 A gastroenterologist’s ADR will differ between men and women – but should be at least 25 percent for male patients and 15 percent for female patients.
 As reported to a national GI quality registry, the average ADR of StopColonCancerNow’s gastroenterologists is considerably higher than the goal established by leading gastroenterology societies.